vaginessa/CameraOCRTranslate/README.md

 - [x] make camera screen more nicer ( look dictionary and yandex app for this)
 - [x] Translate the text on tap
 - [x] Add animation when card is swiped
-- [ ] ripple effect when bottom navigation is switched ( see google play store view pager tab)
 - [ ] make RecyclerView items deletable by id

 ## Getting started